William "Tangier" Smith

 William "Tangier" Smith (February 2, 1655 – February 18, 1705) was a governor of Tangier, on the coast of Morocco, and an early settler of New York who owned more than 50 mi of Atlantic Ocean waterfront property in central Long Island in New York State, in what is called the Manor of St. George.
 In 1701, he was Acting Governor of New York.
-He also has a school named after him in Mastic Beach named Tangier Smith Elementary School.
+He also has a school named after him in Mastic Beach, New York named Tangier Smith Elementary School.

 Early life

 Smith was born on February 2, 1655, in Higham Ferrers, Northamptonshire, in England.

 Career

 He was sent to join his uncle William Staines in English Tangier and was elected Common Councilman of Tangier in 1677, becoming an alderman there in 1679.
 He was mayor from 1682 until the English evacuated the colony in October 1683, following attacks by forces under Ismail Ibn Sharif.
 During Smith's term as mayor, the English demolished the city's fortifications, as part of the evacuation of the Tangier Garrison.

 Smith next settled in the City of London, where he had a trading business in Long Acre.